chaoshades/ezyLuna/README.md

 ]
 }
 ```
-And the same example but with annotations :
+And the same example with annotations :
 ```
 // Define each of your projects url here
 {